gorenje/node-red-streaming/README.md

 [ETL](https://en.wikipedia.org/wiki/Extract%2C_transform%2C_load) pipelines on the other hand, work mostly with large datasets - gigabyte zip files are not unheard of.
 These datasets are fetched, stored and transformed before the data is passed to a data warehouse or some other data store.
 Hence ETL pipelines are not a good use-case for Node-RED.

 Added to that, Node-RED assumes data is completely available in memory, i.e., attached to the msg object and passed through flows.
-Many nodes work with Buffers stored in memory containing kilo-bytes of data.
+Many nodes work with Buffers stored in memory containing kilobytes of data.

 This package attempts to provide a solution to dealing with large datasets within Node-RED.
 Central to this is providing methods for streaming data into Node-RED as individual msg objects.
 Large datasets are handled outside of the Node-RED flow mechanism, with only individual messages being sent into Node-RED for further handling.